-5.1.1 Coho and steelhead smolt enumeration
+5.1.1 Coho and Steelhead smolt enumeration

-In 2013, downstream migrating coho and steelhead smolts were captured at three rotary screw trap (RST) sites in the Coquitlam River mainstem (Figure 5.1), and at weirs at the outlets of three constructed off-channel sites (Figure 5.1); a minnow trapping mark-recapture study was used to estimate coho smolt abundance at a fourth off-channel site.
-Mark-recapture data collected at RSTs were used to estimate smolt numbers for three mainstem reaches and for the entire Coquitlam River upstream of Port Coquitlam (Figure 5.1).
+In 2014, downstream migrating Coho and Steelhead smolts were captured at three locations in the Coquitlam River mainstem (RST2, RST3, RST4) using rotary screw traps (RST), and at the outlets of four constructed off-channel sites using full span weirs (Figure 5.1).
+Markrecapture data collected at RSTs were used to estimate smolt numbers for three mainstem reaches and for the entire Coquitlam River upstream of Port Coquitlam (Figure 5.1).